KostromDan/Update-Notifier/README.md

 # Update Notifier

-A simple KubeJS script that notifies users of modpacks about modpack updates.
+A simple KubeJS script that notifies users of modpacks about updates.
 Made by KostromDan, packaged for KJSPKG.

 ## Demo:
 https://youtu.be/_BTQyyUhRvs